Fund

 • Each year, Charity Entrepreneurship puts thousands of research hours into identifying the most promising charity ideas.
 Its key criteria: highly cost-effective and ready to launch.

-• It recruits aspiring entrepreneurs and, through its two-month Incubation Program, provides them with the training and funding to turn these ideas into high-impact organisations.
+• It recruits aspiring entrepreneurs and, through its two-month program, provides them with the training and funding to turn these ideas into high-impact organisations.

 • It offers seed grants of up to $200,000, legal support, and ongoing mentorship to launch the most promising charities.